hyenasky/limnvm/README.md

 This tool is unique in that it's bootable and runs in the vm itself as an Antecedent client program.

 Under the default configuration, it exists on block device 0,0.
-Type `b0 0` or just `b` at the Antecedent prompt to boot it.
+Type `b0 0` or just `b` at the (legacy) Antecedent prompt to boot it.

 ## Things left to do